Linguistics

 It’s important to us that our department is not only a welcoming place for everyone, intolerant of discrimination, but that we are actively working to dismantle power structures that serve to discriminate against underrepresented populations.

-Welcome Prospective and Incoming Students
+Welcome Incoming Students!

-We now have a cohort of about 170 students, and an eager and active Associated Students Linguistics Club.
+Western's Department of Linguistics has a cohort of about 170 students, and an eager and active Associated Students Linguistics Club.
 Faculty from several departments contribute to our department, including from Modern and Classical Languages, Anthropology, and Computer Science.

 Student Spotlight